wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-extension-files-and-code.md

 ### Referencing local files in your HTML code

 Wix will host and deploy every file in your project unless you specify otherwise, including any that you add.
 Your HTML code can reference these files using a relative path.
-Your HTML code can reference these files using a relative path.

 When referencing local files in a `<script>` tag, the tag needs to have `type="module"`.